Luso-Leonese War (1130–1137): Background

-In 1128, Afonso Henriquez defeated Theresa and Count Fernando Perez de Traba at the Battle of São Mamede.
+In 1128, Afonso Henriques defeated Theresa and Count Fernando Perez de Traba at the Battle of São Mamede.
 After this battle, Afonso Henriques became the new Count of Portugal, with the support of the Portuguese nobility.
-He did not recognise the royal authority of his cousin Alfonso VII of Leon.
+He did not recognise the royal authority of his cousin Alfonso VII of Leon however.

 After obtaining authority over the territory of the County of Portugal, he intended to expand the county beyond its horizons, towards the north.
 The plan was to capture Tuy, Ourense and other Galician towns, which had previously been governed by Theresa and Henry of Burgundy before being confiscated by King Alfonso VII of Leon.
-Two years after taking the throne of the county, he began his military campaign to take the throne of, this time, the Kingdom of Galicia belonging to the Kingdom of Leon.
+Two years after taking the throne of the county, he began his military campaign to take the throne of the Kingdom of Galicia, which at the time was part of the Kingdom of Leon.

 War

 First Campaign of Galicia (1130)

 In 1130, Afonso Henriques decided to take advantage of the recent conflict between León and Navarre to carry out an organised attack on Galicia.
-Alfonso VII, being busy in Navarre, had to send a message to the Galician nobles in order that they should take care of formulating an organised defence to stop the Portuguese attacks on their territory.
+Alfonso VII, being busy in Navarre, and faced with rebellion in Castile, had to send a message to the Galician nobles in order that they should take care of formulating an organised defence to stop the Portuguese attacks on their territory.
 However, due to internal discord and conflict, many Galician nobles renounced their loyalty to Alfonso VII to join Afonso Henriques' conquering initiative, which made it possible for Afonso Henríquez to emerge unscathed from his campaigns.